Back

 Biosensors represent only a fraction of the rapidly growing sensor and connected device market, yet this area is not one to be overlooked.

-This market is expected to grow by a CAGR of 7.5% between 2021 and 2026, reaching an impressive 36.7 billion dollars.
-A quick look at the current application of biosensors in MedTech and the advancements and innovations we’ve already seen in this field in just the past year shows us why this piece of the industry is worth pursuing.
+This market is expected to grow at a CAGR of 9.12% between 2026 and 2033, reaching an impressive $63.96 billion.
+A quick look at the current application of biosensors in MedTech, and the advancements and innovations we’ve seen in this field over the past decade, shows why this piece of the industry is worth pursuing.

 In this article, we’ll take a closer look at what biosensors are and how they work.
-We’ll also look at how biosensors are currently being utilized in healthcare and how you can incorporate advancements in technology to ensure your device stands out in this highly innovative market.
+We’ll also look at how biosensors are currently being used in healthcare and how you can incorporate technological advancements to ensure your device stands out in this highly innovative market.

 What Is a Biosensor?